Szabolcs Sándor: Studies

 Began to play the piano at the age of five.
 His first appearance was at the age of seven in Budapest later on the domestic stages and international ones, too.
 In 1991 he left the Bela Bartok Conservatory as a pupil of Katalin Schweitzer.
-In 1996 he qualified as a pianist at Franz Liszt Academy of Music, Summa con laude, his professor was Denes Varjon.
+In 1996 he qualified as a pianist at Franz Liszt Academy of Music, Summa con laude, his professor was Dénes Várjon.
 Later on after having qualified as a chamber musician he continued his studies attending the faculty of solo-repetitor.
 After having concentrated school-years he graduated in 1998 in the Grand Hall of Music Academy in Budapest.
 His professors were, among the others, Emmy Varasdy, Josef Patko, Gyorgy Vashegyi, Laszlo Tihanyi, Josef Sári.

 In 2007 graduated as a conductor at Accademia Musicale Pescarese in the class of Donato Renzetti.
 He was an active participant in different master courses, namely with Yuri Simonov, Zoltán Peskó, Daniele Gatti, Aldo Ceccato, Dario Lucantoni.

 From 2014 he has been a doctoral student at the Music Academy in Budapest.